MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 ms.author: v-miesco
 ---

-# Use SharePoint and OneDrive for Business files in Power Query
+# SharePoint and OneDrive for Business files import

 Power Query offers a series of methods to gain access to files that are hosted on either SharePoint or OneDrive for Business.

 ## Browse files

 >[!NOTE]
->Currently, you can only browse for SharePoint or OneDrive for Business files inside of Power Query Online for PowerApps.
-Also, you can only browse for files in the OneDrive for Business account of the authenticated user.
+>Currently, you can only browse for OneDrive for Business files of the authenticated user inside of Power Query Online for PowerApps.

 Power Query provides a **Browse OneDrive** button next to the **File path or URL** text box when you create a dataflow inside of PowerApps using any of these connectors: